alexisgrolot/flexipress/readme.txt

 1. **Performance Optimization:** FlexiPress offers a series of performance optimizations to ensure that your WordPress site runs smoothly and quickly, whatever the volume of traffic.

-2. **Enhanced Security:** Protect your site against online threats with advanced security features such as disabling automatic updates, attachment management, and much more.
+2. **Enhanced Security:** Protect your site against online threats with advanced security features such as disabling XML-RPC, WordPress REST API, and much more.

 3. **Easy customization:** With FlexiPress, you can easily customize your WordPress site to meet your specific needs.
 Whether you want to change the default settings or add new features, FlexiPress gives you total flexibility.